lawrencecpaulson/lawrencecpaulson.github.io/_posts/2025-11-02-Why-not-dependent.md

 Yes: Isabelle began as an implementation of Martin-Löf type theory, which is [still included]({% post_url 2022-11-30-CTT_in_Isabelle-II %}) in the distribution even today as Isabelle/CTT.
-But eventually I tired of what seemed to me a doctrinaire attitude bordering on a cult of personality around Per Martin-Löf.
+But eventually I got tired of what seemed to me a doctrinaire attitude bordering on a cult of personality around Per Martin-Löf.
 The sudden switch to intensional equality
 (everyone was expected to adopt the new approach) wrecked most of my work.